 Clearly the new Monte Carlo 5 was inspired by the hatchet bows of several superyachts launched the last five years or so and the plumb bows and angular high-freeboard shapes of Wally yachts.
-But Beneteau has done them both one better in our opinion by burnished off the rough edges of those over-the-top, self-conscious designs and produced what could be a new trend in mid-size cruising powerboats.
+But Groupe Beneteau has done them both one better in our opinion and produced what could be a new trend in mid-size cruising powerboats.
 This three-stateroom, two-head cruiser with flying bridge is powered by twin Volvo Penta IPS500s and has details and amenities intended to appeal to veteran boaters looking to move both up and down.
-We inspected her last week at her debut in Dusseldorf, Germany and came back with lots of pictures and some first impressions.
+We inspected her in January 2013 at her debut in Dusseldorf, Germany and came back with lots of pictures and some first impressions.

 Top of the market materials